 Attend one of our upcoming NSE Info Sessions OR stop by the Global Education Office, in the Bagley House, to obtain an NSE Student Handbook, or visit www.nse.org to search the NSE Campus Profiles.
 Search by major or areas of interest, too.

 Research & select five or six campuses that meet your academic and personal goals.
 Remember that PSU is Plan B only, so your list should include schools with Plan B ”OPEN” or “UNEVEN”.
 PSU students are only permitted to list one “1:1″ school on their final NSE Application.

 Look through the Campus Profiles, Campus Details, websites, and course catalogs of your top choices, concentrating on courses you might need for your major or minor.
 If they are not available, ask yourself if you could spend a semester away without taking major, minor, Discovery/general education or elective courses, and still graduate on time.

 Make an appointment to talk with the PSU NSE exchange coordinator to discuss your campus choices and goals for exchange.

 Complete the PSU NSE Application including all signatures, and enclose your full UNH unofficial transcript (including fall grades), and short personal essay.

-Submit your completed application in person, with the $300.00 non-refundable application fee (cash, or check payable to “Plymouth State University”) on or before February 22, 2013 at 4:00pm.
+Submit your completed application in person, and pay the $300.00 non-refundable application fee on or before February 21, 2014 at 4:00pm.
 After that date, the number of schools with openings significantly decreases.